Icehawk78/FrozenCookies/README.md

 What's new?
 -----------
+2020 Sept 15
+- Add function to make sure game is in buymode when autobuying

 2018 Oct 27
 - Added Shimmering veil blacklists
 - Updated SE auto cast strategy to use new fractal engine instead of chancemaker.